OpenVnmrJ/Documentation/Contributing.md

 ###Important tips###

-*Always work from a feature branch.
+* Always work from a feature branch.
 Since all code submissions will be through a Pull Request, feature branches isolate changes from one submission to another.
-*Always start your new branch from the branch, development, you want to submit to: git checkout -b myfeature development *Remember to submit your Pull Request to the proper development branch and not master
+* Always start your new branch from the development branch: `git checkout -b myfeature development`
+* Remember to submit your Pull Request to the development branch and not master

 ###Git workflow###

 _This is for a public repository._

 A "quick" summary of how to use change/add files is: